Alphabetically:

 When you travel with Reef Seekers, all you need to do is get yourself to

-LAX (well, after you've paid us for the trip of course).
-Then turn off your brain (within
+LAX (well, after you've paid us for the trip of course) or, for

 reason)

-you to relax.)
-Generally, the prices you see quoted include diving, accommodations, meals (all-inclusive for a boat and it varies
+meals (all-inclusive for a boat and it varies

-where we are for land-based trips), airport
+depending on where we are for land-based trips), airport

 transfers, and crew tip/gratuity.
-Airfare is generally NOT included in
+Airfare is generally NOT included

 the quoted prices.
 We would prefer that you arrange that